 SNOB-5G : Scalable Network Backhauling for 5G

-To overcome these bottlenecks, and build a high-bandwidth wireless backhaul between 5G radio units, work has to be carried at different software levels by introducing AI into such systems, they can be fully autonomous and work in a mesh topology, connecting to others in the vicinity, if a specific wireless link does not provide the required QoS, or has even been shut down for unknown reasons.
+To overcome these bottlenecks, and build a high-bandwidth wireless backhaul between 5G radio units, work has to be carried at different software levels.
+By introducing Artificial Intelligence (AI) into such systems, they can be fully autonomous and work in a mesh topology, connecting to others in the vicinity, if a specific wireless link does not provide the required QoS, or has even been shut down for unknown reasons.
 This would allow for the design of a truly highly resilient and fault-tolerance network with no single point of failure.

 Given the volatility of such links, the backhaul network should be autonomous, self-organized and resilient enough to support critical features of 5G such as edge-based and SDN with excellent levels of security and privacy.